 Teaching per week:

 Year Groups 5 to 7 have in total 23,5 hours per week.
-The school day is from 8.45 am to 15.30 pm on Monday to Thursday and 8.45 am to 2.30pm on Fridays.
+The school day is from 8.45 am to 15.30 pm from Monday to Thursday and 8.45 am to 2.30pm on Fridays.
 The pupils are offered Homework Club (Leksehjelp) and an extra hour of physical activity a week.

 The pupils in Year Groups 5 to 7 share a classroom and a class teacher.
 They all get a study plan every Monday.

 How do we work?

-From time to time the work will be an interdisciplinary thematic programme of study.
-We then want to develop the pupils’ creativity, wonder and curiosity through culture, literature, engagement and practical work.
+From time to time, the work will be an interdisciplinary thematic programme of study.
+We then want to develop the pupils’ creativity, wonder, and curiosity through culture, literature, engagement and practical work.
 Some of these themes are explored in the individual classes, whilst others are explored across the year groups – and include the whole or part of the School.